Neil Buchanan: Television

 Buchanan made his television debut on a Saturday morning show called No. 73, later renamed 7T3.
 He had attended the original audition, having met the No. 73 producers when his band Marseille appeared on Southern Television's Saturday Banana.
 He did not become a regular until the third series of No. 73 shown in 1983.
-After production ceased on 7T3 in 1988, he went on to present Motormouth, another Saturday morning children's program made by TVS alongside Gaby Roslin.
+After production ceased on 7T3 in 1988, he went on to present Motormouth, another Saturday morning children's programme made by TVS alongside Gaby Roslin.
 Buchanan stayed with Motormouth until the show's cancellation in 1992.

 He was the creator and presenter of the CITV show Art Attack from its inception in 1990 until the show ended in 2007.
 The show won two BAFTA awards.

 In March 2000, Britt Allcroft (subsequently Gullane Entertainment) purchased the rights to the series from Buchanan in a £14 million transaction.

 In 1991, he hosted the British version of Finders Keepers, a room-raiding game show for TVS, then Scottish Television when TVS lost their license to broadcast.
 He co-hosted the show with Diane Youdale, the former Gladiators star, in its final series in 1996.
 He also presented Animal Crazy with co-host Jenny Powell for two series between 1994 and 1995 which was produced by the Media Merchants for Granada Television, and It's a Mystery alongside Sophie Aldred, from 1996 to 1999.

 From 1995 to 1997, Buchanan presented the awards show The CITV Awards, which gave viewers a chance to vote on who they think should win a CITV award.

 Buchanan briefly appeared as a guest on Celebrity Juice on 8 November 2012 during series 8 episode 11, in which he discussed ending Art Attack and his current activities, playing with his band.

 In 2017, Nigel Roberts, vocalist for Marseille, announced that Buchanan had stepped away from the band owing to his consultancy work for children's television.

 In September 2020, due to rumours spreading online, Buchanan released a statement denying suggestions that he was the English-based street artist Banksy.